New York City Hall

 New York City Hall is the seat of New York City government, located at the center of City Hall Park in the Civic Center area of Lower Manhattan, between Broadway, Park Row, and Chambers Street.
-Constructed from 1803 to 1812, the building is the oldest city hall in the United States that still houses its original governmental functions, such as the office of the Mayor of New York City and the chambers of the New York City Council.
+Constructed from 1803 to 1812, the building is the oldest city hall in the United States that still houses its original governmental functions.
+The building houses the office of the Mayor of New York City and the chambers of the New York City Council.
 While the Mayor's Office is in the building, the staff of thirteen municipal agencies under mayoral control are located in the nearby Manhattan Municipal Building, one of the largest government buildings in the world, with many others housed in various buildings in the immediate vicinity.

 New York City Hall is a National Historic Landmark and is listed on the National Register of Historic Places.
 The New York City Landmarks Preservation Commission designated both City Hall's exterior and interior as official city landmarks in 1966 and 1976, respectively.

 History

-Context
+17th century

-New Amsterdam's first City Hall was built by the Dutch in the 17th century near 73 Pearl Street.
-The first structure was demolished in 1790.
+New Amsterdam's first City Hall was built by the Dutch Republic in the 17th century near present-day 73 Pearl Street.
+The first structure was demolished in 1690.

+18th century

 The city's second City Hall, built in 1700, stood on Wall and Nassau Streets.
 That building was renamed Federal Hall in 1789, after New York became the first official capital of the United States after the Constitution was ratified.
 It was demolished in 1812 and current Federal Hall was built in 1842.

 Plans for building a new City Hall were discussed by the New York City Council as early as 1776, but the financial strains of the war delayed progress.
 The Council chose a site at the old Common at the northern limits of the city, now City Hall Park.
 City Hall was originally an area for the first almshouse in 1653.
 In 1736, there was a financed almshouse for those who were fit to work, for the unfit, and those that were like criminals but were paupers.